michaeljolley/bald-bearded-builder.github.io/docs/_posts/2019/08/2019-08-22-continuing-to-build-comic-chat-with-html-css-javascript.md

 ### Goals

+- [x] Continuing to improve our MS Comic chat overlay
+- [x] Add the comic chat as an overlay in our IO chat bot

 ### Things We Learned

 - [Julll](https://twitch.tv/julll): shared https://www.sassmeister.com for compiling sass in the browser

 ---